Friday, 6 March 2026

 • Space is limited.
 If you'd like to attend, please RSVP here

-• If attendance is full, please put your name on the waitlist, as we may get cancellations.
+• Please put your name on the waitlist if the main list is full, as we may get cancellations

 LOCATION INFO: